wuzhengy/TAU/Company/Homepage.md

 ### Introduction
 #### TAU App - Freely Operate Ads Coin

-By free airdrop of crypto coins to group members, a community is created.
+By free creation and airdrop of your crypto coins to members, a community is created.
 Coins holders can make money by selling coins to any marketeers, who can display Ads and chat with members.

 TAU is a serverless blockchain tech without using dedicated host, while everything is on phones network.